MitchLeahy/MitchLeahy/README.md

 Stuff I've done at RBS:
   - Built a tool that assisted with data model optimization
-  - Built a system that makes bulk updatiung assets in purview easier
+  - Built a web app that makes bulk updating assets in purview easier

 Stuff I did at P2PG:
   - Built and deployed data preprocessing tools.